steeve/france.code-civil/Code De L'Environnement/Annexes/Article Annexe (4) à l'article R511-9.md

 -

-a) supérieure à 500 kg/j
+a) supérieure à 500 kg / j

 A